efat56/CollectionFramework/README.md

 - LinkedList - A doubly-linked list implementation of the List interface.

 - HashMap - An implementation of the Map interface that uses a hash table to store key-value pairs.

+Using collections in Java allows for easier and more efficient manipulation of groups of objects or elements, making it an essential part of Java programming.